Google Lawsuit and Multi-State Representation

 November 16, 2023 – After weeks of testimony from key witnesses, such as Google CEO Sundar Pichai and Microsoft CEO Satya Nadella, the evidentiary phase of this trial wrapped up today.
 U.S. District Court Mehta, who is presiding over the nonjury trial, set closing arguments for early May 2024.

-Who is suing Google?
+Who Is Suing Google?

 Attorney General Ken Paxton of Texas initiated the antitrust lawsuit against Google in 2020.
 As of October 2022, 15 other states have joined the lawsuit, along with Puerto Rico and several private individuals.
 The other 15 states are: